orbingol/NURBS-Python/docs/load_save.rst

     # Save the curve
     curve.save("mycurve.pickle")

-The saved curve can be loaded from the file with the following simple code:
+The saved curve can be loaded from the file with the following simple code segment:

 .. code-block:: python